llvm/llvm-project/clang/docs/SanitizerSpecialCaseList.rst

 ``-fsanitize-ignorelist=ignorelist.txt`` disables overflow sanitizer instrumentation for arithmetic operations containing values of type ``int``.

-The following SCL categories are supported: ``=no_sanitize`` and ``=sanitize``.
-The ``no_sanitize`` category is the default for any entry within an ignorelist and specifies that the query, if matched, will have its sanitizer instrumentation ignored.
-Conversely, ``sanitize`` causes its queries, if matched, to be left out of the ignorelist -- essentially ensuring sanitizer instrumentation remains for those types.
-This is useful for whitelisting specific types.
-If multiple entries for the same type exist, those with the ``sanitize`` category take precedence.
+The ``=sanitize`` category is also supported.
+Any types assigned to the ``sanitize`` category will have their sanitizer instrumentation remain.
+If the same type appears within or across ignorelists with different categories the ``sanitize`` category takes precedence -- regardless of order.

 With this, one may disable instrumentation for some or all types and specifically allow instrumentation for one or many types -- including types created via ``typedef``.

-The example below shows how one may control the signed truncation sanitizer for various types.
+This is a way to achieve a sort of "allowlist" for supported sanitizers.

 .. code-block:: bash

   $ cat ignorelist.txt
   [implicit-signed-integer-truncation]
-  type:*=no_sanitize
+  type:*
   type:T=sanitize

   $ cat foo.c